-- 14.1 All full members of MISU Clubs & Societies are covered by MISU Personal Accident Insurance while participating in their Club/Society activity. - 14.2 All members must have paid their membership fee in ordered to be covered by MISU Personal Accident Insurance. - 14.3 Certain events and trips will require additional insurance cover for members.
+- 14.1 All full members of MISU Societies are covered by 24 hour Personal Accident Insurance. - 14.2 All members must have paid their membership fee in ordered to be covered by MISU Personal Accident Insurance. - 14.3 Certain events and trips will require additional insurance cover for members.
 Clubs/Societies must inform the MISU Clubs & Societies Coordinator about all trips and events in order to determine insurance needs.